Economy of Zimbabwe: 2000–2009

-In recent years, there has been considerable economic hardship in Zimbabwe.
-Many western countries argue that the Government of Zimbabwe's land reform program, recurrent interference with, and intimidation of the judiciary, as well as maintenance of unrealistic price controls and exchange rates has led to a sharp drop in investor confidence.
+In recent years, there has been economic hardship in Zimbabwe.
+Multiple western countries argue that the Government of Zimbabwe's land reform program, recurrent interference with, and intimidation of the judiciary, as well as maintenance of unrealistic price controls and exchange rates has led to a sharp drop in investor confidence.

 Between 2000 and December 2007, the national economy contracted by as much as 40%; inflation vaulted to over 66,000%, and there were persistent shortages of hard currency, fuel, medicine, and food.
 GDP per capita dropped by 40%, agricultural output dropped by 51% and industrial production dropped by 47%.

 The Mugabe Government attribute Zimbabwe's economic difficulties to sanctions imposed by the Western powers.
 It has been argued that the sanctions imposed by Britain, the US, and the EU have been designed to cripple the economy and the conditions of the Zimbabwean people in an attempt to overthrow President Mugabe's government.
 These countries on their side argue that the sanctions are targeted against Mugabe and his inner circle and some of the companies they own.
 Critics point to the so-called "Zimbabwe Democracy and Economic Recovery Act of 2001", signed by Bush, as an effort to undermine Zimbabwe's economy.
 Soon after the bill was signed, IMF cut off its resources to Zimbabwe.
 Financial institutions began withdrawing support for Zimbabwe.
 Terms of the sanctions made it such that all economic assistance would be structured in support of "democratisation, respect for human rights and the rule of law."
 The EU terminated its support for all projects in Zimbabwe.
 Because of the sanctions and US and EU foreign policy, none of Zimbabwe's debts have been cancelled as in other countries.

 Other observers also point out how the asset freezes by the EU on people or companies associated with Zimbabwe's Government have had significant economic and social costs to Zimbabwe.

 As of February 2004, Zimbabwe's foreign debt repayments ceased, resulting in compulsory suspension from the International Monetary Fund (IMF).
 This, and the United Nations World Food Programme stopping its food aid due to insufficient donations from the world community, has forced the government into borrowing from local sources.